yezkez10/tp/docs/UserGuide.md

 ### Listing all patients : `list`

-Shows a list of all people in the database.
+Shows a list of all people in the clinic records.

 Format: `list`